CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab4.md

 ### Task 2: Generate code by chat that uses Terraform to deploy resources to Azure

-1. In the Visual Studio Code activity bar, click the GitHub Copilot Chat icon to open the GitHub Copilot Chat window.

-1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
-For instance, type "Write a Terraform code for deploying a storage account to Azure with the code explanation".
+1. Back in the Chat window, let us try to generate a terraform code.
+Enter for instance, type "Write a Terraform code for deploying a storage account to Azure with the code explanation" and hit enter.

    ![](../../media/create-terraform.png)